2016–17 Tunisian Cup

 The 2016–17 Tunisian Cup (Coupe de Tunisie) was the 85th season of the football cup competition of Tunisia.

-The competition is organized by the Fédération Tunisienne de Football (FTF) and open to all clubs in Tunisia.
+The competition was organized by the Fédération Tunisienne de Football (FTF) and open to all clubs in Tunisia.

 First round

 Ligue 2 games

-Only Ligue 2 teams compete in this round.
+Only Ligue 2 teams competed in this round.

 Round of 32

 Étoile du Sahel got a bye and qualified to the Round of 16.